abishekdharshan/docswalletconnect/docs/build-on-zero/deploy-smart-contract-to-zero.md

-# How to deploy a smart-contract to Zero
+# How to deploy a smart-contract to ZERϴ

-Deploying a smart contract to Zero is a straightforward process that is similar to deploying contracts in the zkSync Era.
+Deploying a smart contract to ZERϴ is a straightforward process that is similar to deploying contracts in the zkSync Era.
 The only difference lies in the network settings, which can be set differently depending on the tooling.

 Below we describe the process for both **Hardhat** and **Foundry**.